nguyentrisinh/comic-site-demo/README.md

 - Code quality check to persist code style.

-- Two types of components to the best reuse:
+- Two types of components for the best reuse:

   - Presentational component: for displaying only purpose.